Frequently Asked Questions

 The funding that has been accepted from Government to date is on a ‘no strings’ basis and on the condition that the Chartered College would remain fully independent.
 The Chartered College will be an autonomous, voluntary body that is independent of Government and political interference.

-The Chartered College of Teaching will be governed by a Council of Trustees; at least half of the Council members will be qualified teachers, supported by other professionals with skills needed to run a robust organisation.
+The Chartered College of Teaching will be governed by an elected Council.
+Full Members of the Chartered College will be eligible to stand for election to the Council to serve for up to three years.
+They will be supported by other professionals with the skills needed to run a robust organisation.
 A key role of the Council is to ensure that the Chartered College focuses on the profession's duty to the public, remains independent of any vested interest, whether that is from another organisation, from the government, or from any other group.